tommheik/randDynTomo/README.md

 - `CreateFinalPlots_ErrorBar.m`: function for generating the Bregman distance error plots used in the paper.

-- `visualize_results_cylSh_VMILA.m`: function for generating some Bregman distance error plots.
-Not used in the final paper.

 **data**:

 - `cartoonPhantom_256x256x*.mat`: simulated phantom at twice the desired spatial resolution (256 x 256) and two temporal resolutions: `T = 32` and `T = 64`.
 The data is simulated separately on the spot for the random projection angles.